Twon/Alignment/docs/alignment_in_C++.md

 ```

 ## Conclusions
 The C++ language has taken significant steps in recent revisions to the language to simplify the alignment of data, adding core features to the language to hide the complexity.
-This means for users this area of the language just works, without having to manually intervene to get the desired behaviour as has historically been the case [Albrecht].
+This means for users this area of the language just works, without having to manually intervene to get the desired behaviour as has historically been the case [5].
 This, however, does not affect the care we must take around compiler generated padding caused by the layout of types we as programmers write, here we require an understanding of alignment requirements within the language and a careful eye.

 ## References
-[Ericson] Ericson, Memory Optimization.
-Games Developers Conference 2003
+[[1] Christer Ericson.
+Memory Optimization.
+Games Developers Conference 2003](http://realtimecollisiondetection.net/pubs/GDC03_Ericson_Memory_Optimization.ppt)
-[Nelson] Dynamic memory allocation for over-aligned data.
-P0035R2.
+[[2] Clark Nelson.
+Dynamic memory allocation for over-aligned data.
+P0035R2](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2016/p0035r2.html)
-[Doumler] The assume aligned attribute.
-ISOCPP SG14 - Low Latency/Game Dev/Financial/Trading/ Simulation/Embedded Devices
+[[3] Timur Doumler & Chandler Carruth.
+The assume aligned attribute.
+ISOCPP SG14 - Low Latency/Game Dev/Financial/Trading/ Simulation/Embedded Devices](https://wg21.link/p0886)
+[[4] Timur Doumler & Chandler Carruth. std::assume_aligned.
+P1007R0](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2018/p1007r0.pdf)
-[Albrecht] Pitfalls Of Object Oriented Programming.
-Sony Computer Entertainment Europe, Research & Development Division
+[[5] Tony Albrecht.
+Pitfalls Of Object Oriented Programming.
+Sony Computer Entertainment Europe, Research & Development Division](https://web.archive.org/web/20150212013524/http://research.scee.net/files/presentations/gcapaustralia09/Pitfalls_of_Object_Oriented_Programming_GCAP_09.pdf)